Glossary

 Stuffer: A longitudinal load bearing yarn in webbing.

 Tons: A unit of weight equivalent to a different number of pounds depending on the measurement system.
-In the imperial system - most often used in the US - a ton (or short ton) is equal to 2,000 lbs. and is commonly abbreviated as "T".
+The US ton (or short ton) is equal to 2,000 lbs. and is commonly abbreviated as "T".
 In the metric system, a ton (or tonne) is equal to 2,204.6 lbs. and is commonly abbreviated as "t".

 Tow Straps: Tow straps come in many varieties.
 If a tow strap is being used only for towing, it may have snap hooks or other auto hooks on each end of the strap.
 Sometimes a consumer looking for a tow strap may actually be looking for a recovery strap.
 Tow straps should never be used in recovery applications.
 A tow strap with hooks could break and flying hardware could cause severe injury or even death.
 A tow strap weighs less than chain, so it is easy to carry in a vehicle in case it is ever needed to tow another vehicle.